luisfsferreira/luisfsferreira/README.md

 - Helpful and team-oriented;
 - Driven by challenges and results;
 - Sociable, positive, and energetic;
-- Strong leadership in familiar areas;
+- Strong leadership in familiar areas.
-- Motivated by the impact of my work.

 🌱 I’m motivated to apply the knowledge I’ve gained and keep learning even more!